PierreGode/MMM-next-episode/README.md

 <p></p>
 In development
 <p></p>
-Big thanks to SANTAH from https://next-episode.net/ for building api support and providing information for this module.
+api free, but feel free to support https://next-episode.net/ Big thanks to SANTAH from https://next-episode.net/ for building api support and providing information for this module.